augcog/ISAACS_Jetson/README.md

  2. src\isaacs_mapping\launch\zed_voxblox.launch
  3. src\isaacs_mapping\src\process_aruco.py

-Zed camera needs to public the following topics:
+Zed camera needs to publish the following topics:
  1. Point Cloud: '/zed2/zed_node/mapping/fused_cloud'
  2. Image: '/zed2/zed_node/rgb/image_rect_color' or '/zed2/zed_node/rgb/image_rect_color/compressed'

 The script subscribes to topics published by the ZED camera.
-It uses the images to detect ArUco marker, and convert point clouds to the marker coordinate systems by changeing their positions and publish them to a new topic.
-The voxblox has been set up to subscribe to this new point cloud topic and generate mesh based on it.
-By default the script is trying to receive non-compressed images.
-If you want to use Compressed Image instead, at the end of process_aruco.py when creating PointCloudCamToMarkerConverter use PointCloudCamToMarkerConverter(image_is_compressed = True).
+It uses the images to detect ArUco marker, and converts point clouds to the marker coordinate systems by changeing their positions and publish new point clouds to a new topic.
+The voxblox has been set up to generate mesh based on this new point cloud topic.
+By default the script is receiving non-compressed images.
+If you want to use compressed images instead, at the end of process_aruco.py use PointCloudCamToMarkerConverter(image_is_compressed = True) to create the converter object.

 Following these steps to run the script:
  1. Get IP address of ROS computer